Nepal Homestay Experience

 Ganesh Himal Trek

-This is a sample itinerary, and we shall customise the program as per your needs and preferences.
+This is a sample itinerary, and we shall customize the program as per your needs and preferences.
 Get in touch with our travel expert or email us at info@nepalsanctuarytreks.com.

 Note: Below trekking hours, altitudes and distances are approximate, and absolutely for general ideas only.